yunsturann/web-dev-projects/README.md

   - <b>t("welcome", { name: "Yunus" })</b> => interpolation is possible with this way.
   - <b>i18n.changeLanguage("tr")</b> => to change the language
   - i18n.language => to get the current language

+## 21-material-ui

+- To learn how to use material-ui with lamadev/youtube

+## 22-redux-crud

+- To learn how to use redux with crud operations
+- Focus on the redux part of the project and how to manage the states.

+## 23-leaflet-map

+- I used the leaflet library to show the map on the screen.
+- Custom markers and Clusters were used to show the locations in the world.
+- libs such as react-leaflet, leaflet, leaflet.markercluster were used.

+## 24-file-upload-graphql

+- To learn how to upload and download files with graphql
+- I converted the file to base64 then stored in the db
+- I listed users with the @mui/x-data-grid lib and showed the files in the table.
+- In the actions column, I put the download button to download the file.